-Term Online-application Period for graduation Graduation Date Remark Spring 5th~9th week May 31 st Students who registered a Summer 5th~9th week August 31st course cannot graduate Fall 5th~9th week - Commencement Day - January 31st Students who registered a course can graduate on January 31 st
+Term Online-application Period for graduation Graduation Date Remark Spring 5th~9th week May 11th Students who registered a Summer 5th~9th week August 31st course cannot graduate Fall 5th~9th week - Commencement Day - January 31st Students who registered a course can graduate on January 31 st

-\ Course grades are not determined until end of the day for graduation eligibility review except for fall semester.
+Course grades are not determined until end of the day for graduation eligibility review except for fall semester.

 - (Graduation Application): Please be informed that those who have completed all their graduation requirements by each term are required to apply for Graduation Eligibility Review.
 This is a core requirement for graduation.
-Please access KDI School MIS System (mis.kdischool.ac.kr) to make the request within the application period. - 2) (Graduation period): The minimum conditions for graduation and to receive a master's degree in Korea according to the Korean Education Law is that student should be enrolled for 5 terms (one and a half years).
+Please access KDI School MIS System (mis.kdischool.ac.kr) to make the request within the application period. - 2) (Graduation period): The minimum conditions for graduation and to receive a master's degree in Korea according to the Korean Education Law is that student should be enrolled for 3 terms (one year, 3 terms without leave of absence).